 SNAP in the Farm Bill

 The Farm Bill is popularly associated with the provision of agricultural subsidies, conservation programs, and new farm policies.
 So why should we care about it when we’re talking about the Supplemental Nutrition Assistance Program (SNAP)?
 Because for the past several decades, the legislation authorizing SNAP has been included in the Farm Bill.
-In fact, the nutrition title—one of fifteen titles covered by the Farm Bill—is the largest title in the Farm Bill.
+In fact, the nutrition title is the largest of the 12 titles covered in the Farm Bill.
 Of the programs covered by nutrition, SNAP accounts for 95% of all spending.
-Overall, nutrition spending makes up 75% of the total budget for the Farm Bill.
+Overall, nutrition spending makes up 80% of the total budget for the Farm Bill.
 Nutrition in the United States is thus very much determined by the provisions, policies and funding allocations in the U.S. Farm Bill.

-Among the SNAP advocacy community, the following issues are of particular interest in the 2012 Farm Bill:
+Within the SNAP advocacy community, the following issues are of particular interest:

 - Streamlining the determination of eligibility requirements and benefit amounts to decrease red tape and encourage more people to enroll in SNAP